simphony/simphony-metadata/docs/format.md

         - There MUST NOT be loops in the hierarchy.

-    - ``CUDS models``: The strings contained in this list MUST refer to entities that are children of CUBA.COMPUTATIONAL_MODEL.
+    - ``CUDS models``: The strings contained in this list MUST refer to CUDS Items that are children of CUBA.COMPUTATIONAL_MODEL.

     - ``CUDS variables``: entries must refer to data types as defined in the cuba.yml file.